Partnerships

 Leadership Profile

-Jo Graham is the key person Bright Hope World deals with at this project.
+Joe Graham is the key person Bright Hope World deals with in regard to this project.
 He was sent from a church in Japan.
-Jo is a New Zealander and his wife Jenny is Malaysian.
+Joe is a New Zealander and his wife Jenny is Malaysian.
 They both completed degrees in Sociology from Canterbury University and attended City New Life Church in Christchurch.
 They have been involved with church planting for many years.

 This project is affiliated with a church in Japan that had been solely supporting the project up until April 2006 when Bright Hope World also became involved with support.
 The work had grown so quickly that the church could not sustain it and had reached their limit of how much they could support this project.